 - Workplaces with physical activity programs reduce their healthcare costs by 20% to 55%, lower their short-term sick leave usage by 6% to 32%, and increase their productivity by 2% to 52%.

 - On average, smokers are absent from work 50% more often than nonsmokers.

 - Absences related to obesity cost U.S. employers an estimated $4.3 billion each year.

 Incorporate Planned Physical Activity

 Being active is important for all of us, and it doesn’t require a personal trainer or a costly gym membership.
 Employers can support their employees being physically activity both on and off work time at very little cost.
 Consider implementing office stretch and brisk walking breaks, signs to use the stairs, incentives to bike or walk to work, or scheduled visits by yoga or fitness trainers.
 Physical activity, combined with healthy eating, can help employees maintain a healthy weight, be more alert and energetic at work and can also help prevent chronic disease.
-The County of Ventura has developed some useful guides including:
+The County of Ventura has developed some useful guides.
+Visit their page online: